Prospective Students

 Living in residence makes it easy for students to meet new people, live in a study-oriented atmosphere, get help for academic and personal challenges, and be part of all that UBC and its surrounding neighbourhoods have to offer.
 Campus residents have easy access to beaches and recreational activities, theatre, restaurants, guest speakers and special interest clubs.

 Year after year, students tell us that living in residence helped them become better learners and make long-lasting friendships.
-UBC houses more than 13,000 students in 15 residences.
+UBC houses nearly 14,000 students in 15 residences.

 Guaranteed rooms